The UQAttic community is growing as the unofficial chat service for UQ.

 Once you have submitted the form, an administrator will add you to the Editors list and notify you by email.
 This is a measure to prevent abuse of the Docs collection.

 If you have not received an email within 24 hours with your invitation, please check your spam folder.
 If there is still nothing, please ask one of our operators.

 You can also request editing access via the chatroom (#attichelp) or by sending a message to our Facebook team.

 All documents linked to on this site have been contributed by students.
 Please remember that the correctness of these documents cannot be guaranteed; if you have any concerns about the accuracy of a document, add a comment to the relevant section or ask in the chatroom.

-If you need to contact someone about the uqattic.net site or #attic, join the chatroom and PM dcf or jea.
+If you need to contact someone about the uqattic.net site or #attic, join the chatroom and PM dcf, jea, or ned.

 All channels follow the guidelines found in the UQAttic Community Code of Conduct.

 The following rules apply to both #attic and #attichelp:

 #attichelp has some additional rules and guidelines specific to it: